 DNFSB staff identified and initiated the procurement of a centralized agency records management system that will be compliant with NARA and FOIA requirements.
 The target for procuring the system is the second quarter of FY 2023.
-In the third quarter of FY 2022, DNFSB assumed responsibility for all Tier 1, 2, and 4 level investigations including initiating, reviewing, and releasing to the Defense Counterintelligence and Security Agency new investigations/reinvestigations in e-Qip; releasing fingerprints in USAccess to the Defense Counterintelligence and Security Agency, PIPS/CVS, e-Qip, and NP2 portal access for investigation processing; performing adjudications and entering adjudicative decisions in PIP/CVS.
+In the third quarter of FY 2022, DNFSB assumed responsibility for all Tier 1, 2, and 4 level investigations including initiating, reviewing, and releasing to the Defense Counterintelligence and Security Agency new investigations/reinvestigations in e-Qip; releasing fingerprints in USAccess to the Defense Counterintelligence and Security Agency (DCSA) for a Special Agreement Check; established eDelivery, PIPS/CVS, e-Qip, and NP2 portal access for investigation processing; performing adjudications and entering adjudicative decisions in PIP/CVS.
 DNFSB initiated plans to update website content so that it meets Section 508 accessibility compliance requirements; the target completion date is the first quarter of FY 2024.